Turkic mythology: Mythical locations

-Gods in Turkic mythology
+Gods and spirits in Turkic mythology

 Turko-Mongol mythology is essentially polytheistic but became more monotheistic during the imperial period among the ruling class, and was centered around the worship of Tengri, the omnipresent Sky God.
 Deities are personified creative and ruling powers.
 Even if they are anthropomorphised, the qualities of the deities are always in the foreground.

 İye are guardian spirits responsible for specific natural elements.
 They often lack personal traits since they are numerous.
-Although most entities can be identified as deities or İye, there are other entities such as Genien (Çor) and demons (Abasi).
+Although most entities can be identified as deities or İye, there are other entities such as genien (Çor) and demons (Abasi).

+According to a common Turkic belief, the attitude of indefinite spirits is determined by their color: Good spirits appear white and evil spirits black.

 Tengri

 Kök Tengri is the first of the primordial deities in the religion of the early Turkic people.
 After the Turks started to migrate and leave Central Asia and encounter monotheistic religions, Tengrism was modified from its pagan/polytheistic origins, with only two of the original gods remaining: Tengri, representing goodness and Uçmag (a place like heaven), while Erlik represents evil and hell.

-The words Tengri and Sky were synonyms.
+The words Tengri and Sky were synonyms and is maybe personification of the universe.

 Tengri's appearance is unknown.
 He rules the fates of all people and acts freely, but he is fair as he awards and punishes.
 The well-being of the people depends on his will.
 The oldest form of the name is recorded in Chinese annals from the 4th century BC, describing the beliefs of the Xiongnu.
 It takes the form 撑犁/Cheng-li, which is hypothesized to be a Chinese transcription of Tengri.